Priority Consideration for 2019-2020

 Federal Pell Grant and Federal Direct subsidized and unsubsidized loans are available throughout the aid year.
 All students that meet the eligibility requirements and complete the FAFSA process for these two aid programs will receive the funds, as long as they apply within the academic school year.
 There are other funds, however, that are limited and offered on a first-come, first-serve basis to eligible students.
-These funds include Perkins Loans, Ferris Grant and Work Study.
+These funds include Ferris Merit Grant and Work Study funds.
 To be considered for these limited funds you must meet the eligibility requirements and you must complete the application process early.

 It is the student's responsibility to follow up and check for any missing financial aid requirements.
 You may monitor missing requirements in MyFSU, Student tab, select the Financial Aid icon, select Missing Requirements in the "You Have Missing Requirements" section.